Home

 Exercise 2

-Note that alternate picking is good for fast equal in duration note sequences.
-When you have a "broken rhythm", it's often more comfortable and natural to begin with the downstrokes on each part that goes after a break or long ringing note.
+Note that alternate picking is good for playing quick sequences consisting of equal in duration notes.
+When you have a more unpredictable rhythmic grouping, it's often more comfortable and natural to begin with a downstroke at the beginning of a part that goes after some pause or a long ringing note.

 Figure 3